russmckendrick/blog/content/tunes/2024-01-22-listened-to-this-week/index.md

 title: "What did I listen to in week 02?"
 date: "2024-01-22"
 draft: false
-summary: "This week on LastFM, the relentless rhythmic beats of Carter the Unstable Sex Machine dominated my playlist.
-Their unique fusion of punk energy and electronic wit soundtracked my every move, proving that Carter's anthemic tales of life and love still resonate with unstoppable vigor in today's soundscape."
+summary: "Embrace the rhythmic chaos of Carter the Unstable Sex Machine, where punk meets electronic wit!"
 cover:
     image: "/img/weekly-tunes-009.png"
     relative: false